-The national PATH Program is administered by the federal Center for Mental Health Services, a component of the Substance Abuse and Mental Health Services Administration (SAMHSA), one of eight Public Health Service agencies within the U.S. Department of Health and Human Services.
+The national PATH Program is administered by the federal Center for Mental Health Services, a component of the Substance Abuse and Mental Health Services Administration (SAMHSA), one of eight Public Health Service agencies within the United States (US) Department of Health and Human Services.
 The PATH Program originally was authorized by the Stewart B. McKinney Homeless Assistance Amendments Act of 1990 and has be re-authorized several times since.
 PATH is a formula grant to the 50 states, the District of Columbia, Puerto Rico, the Northern Mariana Islands, Guam, American Samoa, and the U.S. Virgin Islands.
-There are more than 500 local organizations that provide PATH services across the United States.
-SAMHSA's Housing and Homelessness Resource Network assists SAMHSA in providing support to the states, territories, and local organizations that provide PATH services.
+There are more than 500 local organizations that provide PATH services across the country.
+SAMHSA’s Housing and Homelessness Resource Network assists in providing support through training and technical assistance to the states, territories, and local organizations that administer PATH services.

 Virtually all states use PATH funds to provide outreach services to contact and engage people who are disconnected from mainstream resources.
-The major of PATH providers across the US offer offer a wide variety of services to outreach, case management to persons experiencing homelessness.
+The majority of PATH providers across the US offer a wide variety of services to outreach, case management to persons experiencing homelessness.